OmarYahyaa/data-engineering-zoomcamp-2026/01-docker-terraform/notes/GLOSSARY.md

-# Glossary — Module 01 (Docker, Postgres, Terraform)
+# Glossary — Module 01 (Docker, Postgres, GCP, Terraform)

 ## GitHub Codespaces
 A cloud-hosted development environment (VS Code + Linux VM) that can come preconfigured with tools like Docker.